 Read and follow the operating and annual maintenance instructions provided by the manufacturer of the T&P Relief Valve (yellow label attached to T&P Relief Valve).
+If no label is attached to the T&P Relief Valve, follow the instructions in this section.
 Minerals in the water can form deposits that cause the valve to stick or create blocked passages, making the T&P Relief Valve inoperative.
-Follow these guidelines:
+Follow these guidelines

-At least annually, operate the T&P Relief Valve manually to ensure the waterways are clear and the valve mechanism moves freely (above).
-Before operating the valve manually, check that it will discharge in a place for secure disposal.
-If water does not flow freely from the end of the discharge pipe, turn OFF the power to the water heater.
-Call a gualified person to determine the cause.
+- At least annually, operate the T&P Relief Valve manually to ensure the waterways are clear and the valve mechanism moves freely (above).
+Before operating the valve manually, check that it will discharge in a place for secure disposal. - After manually operating T&P Relief Valve, remove any water in the drain pan and wipe away any water from the heater.

-▲ WARNING!
+A WARNING!
 Hot water will be released.
 Before operating the T&P relief valve manually, check that it will discharge in a safe place.
 If water does not flow freely from the end of the discharge pipe, turn the power to the water heater OFF.
 Call a qualified person to determine the cause.